ccontrols/component-controls/ui/blocks/README.md

 -   **controls**? : _ComponentControls_

-    componnet controls to display in the table.
+    component controls to display in the table.
 -   **storyId**? : _string_

     storyId, will be used to update the values of the controls
 -   **setControlValue**? : _SetControlValueFn_

     generic function to update the values of component controls.
+-   **clickControl**? : _ClickControlFn_

+    generic function to propagate a click event for component controls.

 ## <ins>Description</ins>